-Townhouse vs Apartment vs Condo Canada: A Guide for Newcomers in Canada
+Townhouse vs Apartment vs Condo in Canada: Key Differences Explained

-- Townhouses offer more space and privacy but come with higher maintenance responsibilities.
+- Townhouses offer more space and privacy but often cost more and may need upkeep.

 Understanding the Differences: Townhouse vs Apartment vs Condos in Canada

 In Canada, townhouses, apartments, and condos each offer unique living experiences.
-Townhouses are multi-level homes sharing walls with neighbors, often providing more space and a small outdoor area.
+Townhouses are multi-level homes sharing walls with neighbours, often providing more space and a small outdoor area.

 Apartments are rental units within larger buildings, offering flexibility and lower upfront costs.
 Condos are individually owned units within a larger complex, combining aspects of both townhouses and apartments.